solo-io/gloo/docs/content/installation/gateway/development/docker-compose-consul/_index.md

 You can also view secrets stored in the Vault UI at [http://localhost:8200/ui](http://localhost:8200/ui).
 Use the `Token` sign-in method, with `root` as the token.

-With all the containers now running, it is time to configure the *Upstream* for the Per Store application and a *Virtual Service* on the Gloo Edge gateway to serve content from the Pet Store app.
+With all the containers now running, it is time to configure the *Upstream* for the Pet Store app and a *Virtual Service* on the gateway to serve content from the Pet Store app.

 ---